For showtimes, click here.

 He said, “When the film opened in at a theater in San Francisco and the skeleton appeared, the audience knocked out the first eight rows of seats.”

 Castle said, “We’ve had great success with the audiences.
-They’ve screamed, they’ve yelled, they’ve enjoyed it.”
+They’ve screamed, they’ve yelled, and they’ve enjoyed it.”

 House on Haunted Hill cost approximately $150 thousand and grossed more than $4 million.
-The film proved Castle could make a lot with a little and established a relationship between him and Price – a relationship which would extend to their next picture together The Tingler.
+The film proved Castle could make a lot with a little and established his relationship with Price – a relationship which would extend to their next picture together, The Tingler.